richard-fisher/ramaze/guide/general/views.md

 ### render\_partial

-The `render_partial` method works very similar to the `render_view` method, the difference is that the `render_partial` method will not render a layout while `render_view` will.
+The `render_partial` method works similar to the `render_view` method but with two differences:

+1. This method *does* execute a matching action.
+2. This method *does not* render a layout.

 This makes the `render_partial` method useful for responses to Ajax calls that don't need (or don't want to) load both the view and the layout.
 This method has the same arguments as the `render_view` method.

     # Render the view "partial.xhtml"
     render_partial :partial